Negation: Nouns & Pronouns

 Negation of Nouns and Pronouns in the English Grammar

-There are some words that can negate a noun or sometimes there are some nouns that can negate a sentence.
+There are some words that can negate a noun and there are some pronouns that can negate a sentence.
 In this lesson, you will learn all the structures.

 There were no books left in the library about myths.